 The CAT site remains a unique and valuable practical demonstration centre showing a range of sustainable solutions in theory and practice, such as the innovative and award-winning WISE Building that uses sustainable materials and techniques in design, construction and use (e.g. of rammed-earth walls, and hemp & binder as a building material).
 CAT has extensive organic gardens, several different habitat types on the site including woodlands, field and ponds, and technologies such as installed renewables systems including photovoltaic and thermal solar, a micro-grid and a community heat main, several hydro-electric systems, heat pumps, biomass heaters and boilers, and several small to medium sized wind turbines.
-We are self-sufficient in water, and treat our water to potable standards, clean it after use using natural technologies in constructed wetlands, feature low flush and waterless (composting) systems, and in the summer, can bring you up to the site on a water-balanced funicular railway.
+We are self-sufficient in water, and treat our water to potable standards, clean it after use using natural technologies in constructed wetlands and feature low flush and waterless (composting) systems.